 Make sure your stainless steel is already cleaned (hot soap and water works).
-And then use a soft cloth to rub it in along the steel’s grain.
+Then use a soft cloth to rub it in along the steel’s grain.
 Keep rubbing and buffing until the surface is no longer greasy to the touch, leaving only shine.

-You can use a heavy coating of Pledge (yes, the furniture cleaner) to clean stainless steel!
+You can use a heavy coating of Pledge (yes, the furniture cleaner) to clean stainless steel.
+Here’s how:

 You don’t need to worry about wiping along with the grain of the stainless steel when you use Pledge.